Regime forces mass in northwest Syria

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BEIRUT: Regime forces massed on Saturday in northwest Syria, a monitor said, in an apparent bid to press an offensive against jihadists and allied rebels that has heightened tensions with neighbouring Turkey.
+BEIRUT: Regime forces massed Saturday in northwest Syria in a bid to push further north after overrunning a key town and surrounding a Turkish army outpost, a monitor said.

-After eight years of civil war, the jihadist-run region of Idlib on the Turkish border is one of the last to escape the Damascus government´s control.

-Backed by Russia, Syrian President Bashar al-Assad´s forces have chipped away at the south of the stronghold in recent weeks after months of deadly bombardment.
+Backed by Russia, Syrian President Bashar al-Assad´s forces have chipped away at the south of the jihadist-run bastion of Idlib in past weeks after months of deadly bombardment.

 On Wednesday, they seized the key town of Khan Sheikhun from jihadists and allied rebels, and on Friday overran the countryside to the south of the town, encircling a Turkish observation post there.